DroidKaigi/conference-app-2024/README.md

 ###  A Guide for Contributors 2: Understanding the App's Testing

-For ensuring the stability and correctness of the DroidKaigi 2024 official app, we have a robust testing strategy in place, centered around Behavior Driven Development (BDD), Robolectric, and Roborazzi.
-This guide will walk you through the key aspects of our testing approach, demonstrating how these tools work together to facilitate reliable UI testing.
+The DroidKaigi 2024 official app utilizes a comprehensive testing strategy that combines Behavior Driven Development (BDD), Robolectric, and Roborazzi.
+This integrated approach enhances app stability, ensures UI correctness, and streamlines the testing process for Android development.

- 1. Setting the Stage with Robolectric
+#### Key Components

-At the heart of our testing setup lies Robolectric, a framework that allows us to execute Android tests directly on the JVM.
-This eliminates the dependency on physical devices or emulators, resulting in significantly faster test execution times.
+**Robolectric**: A framework that executes Android tests directly on the JVM, allowing tests to run without requiring a physical device or emulator.
+This approach significantly speeds up test execution and allows for easier integration with continuous integration systems.

 ```kotlin
 @RunWith(ParameterizedRobolectricTestRunner::class)